José Cruz: Post-playing career

-On October 3, 1992, Cruz was honored by the Astros when the team retired his number 25; Cruz's former teammate Mike Scott had his number 33 retired at the same time.
+On October 3, 1992, the Astros honored Cruz by retiring his uniform number 25 jointly with former teammate Mike Scott (number 33) during a pre-game ceremony at the Astrodome.
 In 1999, Cruz was selected by a panel of experts as one of three outfielders on the All-Astrodome team.
 In 2003, he was inducted into the Texas Baseball Hall of Fame.
 In 2018, the St. Louis Post-Dispatch determined that of players who spent at least five seasons with the St. Louis Cardinals that Cruz ranked eighteenth in all players in wins above replacement ahead of Hall of Fame players like Ted Simmons, Lou Brock, and Dizzy Dean.

 After retiring from baseball, Cruz managed in both the Texas–Louisiana League and the Puerto Rican Winter League before returning as first base coach for the Astros from 1997 to 2009.
 He moved to the front office as a special assistant to the general manager for five years before being assigned as a Community Outreach Executive.
 In 2005, he agreed to coach for the team representing Puerto Rico in the 2006 World Baseball Classic, which was managed by José Oquendo, and included his own son, José Cruz, Jr.

 Jose Cruz was inducted into the Hispanic Heritage Baseball Museum Hall of Fame on September 13, 2002 in a on-field ceremony (done prior to a game) at Minute Maid Park in Houston.
 He was inducted into as part of the inaugural class of the Astros Hall of Fame in August 2019.